rhuynh06/NoteNinjas/README.md

 - Amplify – hosts and deploys the frontend
 - IAM – secures resource access
 - CloudWatch – Monitors logs and errors from Lambda for debugging and observability
+- Amazon Polly – Converts AI-generated text into speech for auditory learners

 ---